gesistsa/quanteda.proximity/README.md

 <!-- badges: end -->

-The goal of quanteda.dist is to hack a layer of distance vectors to the `tokens` object of `quanteda`.
+The goal of quanteda.dist is to add a hacky layer of distance vectors into the `tokens` object of `quanteda`.

 ## Installation